Thay-CR/react-native-login/README.md

 ``npm i --legacy-peer-deps``

-Run ``npm start`` to initialize the project and Expo QR code provided  on your terminal for Android and iOS
+Run ``npm start`` to initialize the project and use Expo QR code provided  on your terminal for Android and iOS